Shashikumar-ezhilarasu/Autonomous-Landing-Assistent-TRN/README.md

-# Terrain Relative Navigation (TRN) Image Processing Toolbox
+# Terrain Relative Navigation (TRN) - An Spacecraft assistent

 This repository implements a comprehensive suite of image processing tools for Terrain Relative Navigation (TRN) systems.
 These features can be utilized for pre-processing, feature extraction, noise handling, and segmentation in applications such as autonomous navigation, remote sensing, and terrain analysis.